- Military Heritage

 The Montford Point Marine Memorial is dedicated to all Montford Point Marines and their legacy.
 A dedication ceremony was held on July 29, 2016 to officially open the Memorial to the public.
 It is located at Lejeune Memorial Gardens at Montford Landing Road in Jacksonville.

 Elements of the memorial include three concentric circle patterns representing the ripples of influence that changes our nation.
 These ripples were caused by the Montford Point Marines, the US marine Corps and the American Public.

 An artillery cannon is representative of WWII weaponry that all US Marines used and trained with.
 The sculpture represents all Montford Point Marines and represents when Montford Pointers shifted from being support personnel to defenders during the war.

-A pillar is at the center of the memorial sight and honors Montford Pointers, the US Marine Corps and society during this time, for their unending drive to overcome equality.
+A pillar is at the center of the memorial site and honors Montford Pointers, the US Marine Corps and society during this time, for their unending drive to overcome equality.

-Approximately 20,000 African American recruits received training at Montford Point Camp (less than 10% of the Marine Corps end strength) during World War II.
+Approximately 20,000 African American recruits received training at Montford Point Camp during World War II, starting on August 26, 1942.
 The initial intent was to discharge these African American Marines after the War.
 In July of 1948 President Harry S. Truman issued Executive Order #9981 negating segregation.
-In September of 1949, Montford Marine Camp was deactivated - ending seven years of segregation.
+In September of 1949, Montford Point Camp was deactivated, ending seven years of segregation.

 On April 19, 1974, Montford Point Camp was renamed Camp Johnson, in honor of the late Sergeant Major Gilbert H. "Hashmark" Johnson.
 Johnson was one of the first African Americans to join the Corps, a distinguished Montford Point drill instructor and a Veteran of WWII and Korea.
 The Camp remains the only Marine Corps installation named in honor of an African American.